streamr-dev/network/docs/docs/guides/how-to-run-autostaker-plugin.md

 The autostaker plugin assists an operator by automatically selecting sponsorships to stake in and to unstake from, and by adjusting existing stakes to reflect the earnings available from sponsorships relative to other sponsorships.
-It also makes sure the operator's nodes discover new sponsorships opportunities as they emerge.
+It also makes sure the operator swiftly discovers and joins new sponsorships as they emerge.
+This frees the operator from having to manually monitor and adjust stakes.

 To run the autostaker plugin, a user must first be running one or more operator nodes.
 See [How to become an Operator](./become-an-operator.md)